 Even those who love nature will find a wealth of things to do in the town.
 Those into flowers and botany will find the world’s northernmost botanical gardens, with its array of arctic plants, lovely in winter and summer alike.
 The dim-lit paths offer a dark spot in the town, making it an ideal evening location for Northern Lights spotting.

-Animal lovers are encouraged to opt into a whale-watching tour from the harbour, for their chance of seeing humpback whales, white-beaked dolphins and harbour porpoises.
+Animal lovers are encouraged to opt into a whale-watching tour from the harbor for their chance of seeing humpback whales, white-beaked dolphins, and harbor porpoises.
 The lucky may also see blue whales, fin whales, and orcas.

 Of course, as you have your car, you can use your day to explore the nature around the town.
 You’ll stay in Akureyri for the night.